Azure/iotedge-lorawan-starterkit/README.md

 You do this by clicking "Set Modules" &rarr; "Configure advanced edge runtime settings" on your IoT Edge device in Azure IoT Hub.

 Make sure the **DevAddr** of your ABP LoRa devices starts with **"02"**: Due to addition of NetId support in this pre-relese, ABP devices created by the template  prior to 0.4.0-preview (and all devices with an incompatible NetId in general) will be incompatible with the 0.4.0-preview.
-If you don't set a specific NetId, the default is 1.
 In this case, make sure the DevAddr of your ABP LoRa devices starts with "02".

 ### Updating the Azure Function Facade